PRAY FOR CHUCK!

 THE BUDGET, TAXES, MEDICAID EXPANSION AND MORE

-Nearly all of the new legislators campaigned on increased funding for education, roads, Medicaid expansion and much more.
-This means more money from your family paycheck to government.
-Now, reality is setting in.
-All of these promises come with a price tag.
+A great many legislators pushed hard during the 2017 Session for increased spending on education, roads, Medicaid expansion and much more.
+Doling out Government-funded programs is the easy way out.
+The hard work comes from setting priorities.
+I am always mindful that spending more money means taking more money from your family paycheck.
+All promises come with a price tag.
 Who pays for all these promises?
 We do.
 You do.

 In my many discussions with constituents I hear a common theme: